 Firstly, let me say I hate the term life hack, but it’s what so many people use.
-I much prefer to think of this as 7 steps to help overcome some of life’s introvert challenges).
+I much prefer to think of how to overcome some of life’s introvert challenges, in 7 steps.
 Many introverts worry about spending time among others, believe they can’t do a range of activities and as a result put a ceiling on their personal growth.
 It doesn’t have to be like that.

 Before diving into the 7 steps (or life hacks if you insist), let’s do some background.

 Maybe you feel challenged when confronted by strong outgoing (perhaps even egotistical) people, or social settings make you feel shy?
 Whilst many introverts may struggle with those two points, they don’t make you introverted:

 Aside from going through a long personality test, here’s my two question definition

 - Energy: Introverts tend to feel de-energised when spending time with others and “recharge” their batteries by spending quiet time.
 This people energy store may be more of an issues deplete for some than others.
 There’s a scientific explanation of his about chemical sensitivity, it’s real not imagined!